SHORT FILM FESTIVAL

 - Films must be shot in HD (1280 x 720) or higher resolution and can be in any language.
 Non- English films should have English sub-titles.

-- The festival will open for registrations on 1st January 2020.
+- The festival will open for entries on Sunday, 25th October 2020

-- The final deadline for the registration of entries to the festival is 8:00 PM IST on Wednesday, February 22nd, 2020.
+- The final deadline for the submission of entries to the festival is 8:00 PM IST on Sunday, February 28th, 2021.

 - Registration/entry fees are now also accepted on Filmfreeway.com.
 For details of registration/entry fee for entry of films see table below.
 This fee is non-refundable.